Log Index¶

 _docid

-field and another field is mapped with the same name, the original_docid
+field and the same field is mapped, the original_docid

 in the log will not take effect.

-You can manage the index list through the following operations.
+You can manage the index list via the following operations.

 -

-After disabling an index, subsequent logs will no longer enter that index and will continue to match and be saved in other indexes.
-If there are no other matching indexes, they will be saved in the default
+After disabling an index, subsequent logs will no longer enter this index but will continue to match and save in other indices.
+If no other indices match, they will be saved in the default

 default